 This is among the biggest points of mystery and confusion in the world of power inverters.

 Without getting into the deep electrical science behind these technologies, here’s the main difference:

-- Pure sign wave inverters offer the cleanest power source, identical in output to home power, also known as “grid power quality”.
+- Pure sine wave inverters offer the cleanest power output.
+They can even provide power that’s identical in quality to home power, also known as “grid power quality”.

-- Modified sign wave inverters offer a less clean stepped or square power output that can cause problems for some devices including audio equipment, LED lights, some TVs, laptops, microwaves, medical equipment and others.
+- Modified sine wave inverters offer a less clean, “stepped” or “square” (less consistent flow of electricity) power output that can cause problems for some devices including audio equipment, LED lights, some TVs, laptops, microwaves, motors, medical equipment and others.

 If hard science is your thing, start with this very good article from Altestore.com